 The right way to define your investment goals requires you to answer many important questions about your financial situation now, and your expectations for the future.
 You must address the types and amounts of investment risks you are willing to tolerate.
 You must also consider taxes on your investment income, inflation, investment fees, regulatory constraints […]

-by Roy C. Ballentine, CLU, ChFC, CFP® Important decisions we made, why we made them, and what it means to you This article describes important decisions we made in structuring our wealth management practice.
+This article describes important decisions we made in structuring our wealth management practice.
 Our purpose is to explain the decisions we made in our business and how they affect our clients.
-Much of what […]
+Much of what is covered here relates to the many conflicts of interest in the wealth management business and how we decided to address […]

 This paper analyzes various strategies for an individual who holds a non-qualified stock option and who desires to maximize the amount of after-tax wealth generated by the option.
-In all cases, we assume the executive will do a “cashless” exercise.
-That is, the executive will pay the option strike price by exercising additional options and […]
+Contrary to most people’s expectations, assuming that the expected pre-tax return on the option is greater than zero, the optimal strategy for maximizing after-tax wealth is almost […]

 Family foundations are required to publicly disclose sensitive information – but you can take steps to protect your privacy.
 Family foundations comprise nearly half of the 76,000 private foundations in the US.
 Every year, these family foundations are required to disclose information in mandatory filings that become public.
 Unfortunately, the information contained in these filings […]